 You may consider going to Gubei Watertown to spend a night and see the Great Wall lit-up at Simatai.
 The unbelievable beauty of the Wall at night with lights to decorate should impress you.

 You may leave Beijing in the afternoon.
-Spend 2 hours in the watertown.
-Enjoy a dinner, then take the cable car to go up Tower #2.
+Spend 2 hours in Watertown.
+Enjoy dinner, then take the cable car to go up Tower #2.
 From there, you will find the Wall wired with lights up to three watchtowers.
 The stunning nightscape of Simatai Great Wall of the Wall looks vividly like a firing dragon.

 p.s.
-If you wish to take an overnight tour to the Great Wall including Simatai, you may consider our group tour with camping program (tour code A20).
+Suppose you wish to take an overnight tour to the Great Wall, including Simatai.
+You may consider our group tour with a camping program (tour code A20).

 Enjoy Beijing's night views featured with the Tiananmen Square, The National Theatre, the Olympic Bird's Nest and Water Cube lit up, the streets, the sleepless malls and bars.
 We have a full section of Beijing night tours that you may book.
 Please visit our Beijing Private Night Tour section for the 14 night tours we have proposed.